eduardolucioac/ez_gitea/README.md

 <img src="./icon/gitea.svg" height="250">

-The purpose of this project is to allow you to easily install and use Gitea as a desktop application.
+The purpose of this project is to allow you to **easily install and use Gitea like a desktop application**.

 This project was initially thought to be used with the Manjaro and Ubuntu Linux distributions, but with a few adaptations it can be used with any other platform that uses docker-compose - although a Linux platform is necessary if you want to enjoy all the facilities.